On a slightly more serious note…

 Mountain Forecast: https://www.mountain-forecast.com/

-The BBC and MET office are also very valuable for getting a general overview of what it might be like on the ground, but bear in mind it is always colder, wetter and windier when you’re on the hill!
+The BBC and MET office are also very valuable for getting a general overview of what it might be like on the ground, but bear in mind that it is always colder, wetter and windier when you’re on the hill!

 Winter